 Law: Privacy and Public Are Contradictory Terms

 In several different doctrinal contexts, the law provides that privacy does not meaningfully exist in public space or once the information has been shared outside of limited confines.
-While what counts as “public” and “private” is driven by normative value judgments and choices, the law contributes to making them “seem to be pronceptual, almost instinctual” and powerfully shapes how we learn public and private, making the fixed conceptions “hard to challenge.”
+While what counts as “public” and “private” is driven by normative value judgments and choices, the law contributes to making them “seem to be preconceptual, almost instinctual” and powerfully shapes how we learn public and private, making the fixed conceptions “hard to challenge.”

 Fourth Amendment criminal procedure law is a prime example.
 In theory, the Fourth Amendment prevents the government from conducting searches for the purpose of investigating alleged criminal wrongdoing without first securing a warrant from a judge after showing that there is “probable cause” to believe that evidence of a crime will be discovered.
 But no protected “search” requiring a warrant and a showing of probable cause occurs if the person did not have a “reasonable expectation of privacy” in the area or thing being searched in the first instance.

-With regard to physical privacy or observation of people as they move about their lives, the Supreme Court has largely provided (with some exceptions when targeted surveillance occurs over a prolonged period of time) that no reasonable expectation of privacy exists and therefore no warrant is required for the police to surveil people when their movements are otherwise observable from a public location.
+With regard to physical privacy or observation of people as they move about their lives, the Supreme Court has largely provided (with some exceptions when targeted, law enforcement surveillance occurs over a prolonged period of time) that no reasonable expectation of privacy exists and therefore no warrant is required for the police to surveil people when their movements are otherwise observable from a public location.
 This principle has manifested in several, specific Fourth Amendment doctrines.
-For example, the open fields doctrine has been used to curtail the right to privacy — even on an individual’s own property, traditionally the place where the right to privacy is most sacrosanct.
-The open fields doctrine provides that an individual has no reasonable expectation of privacy for activities conducted out-of-doors, in fields or property not within the “curtilage”—the area directly adjacent to the home.
+For example, the open fields doctrine has been used to curtail the right to privacy – even on an individual’s own property, traditionally the place where the right to privacy is most sacrosanct.
+The open fields doctrine provides that an individual has no reasonable expectation of privacy for activities conducted out of doors, in fields, or property not within the “curtilage” – the area directly adjacent to the home.
 The Supreme Court has relied on the open fields doctrine to hold, for example, that no warrant was required for police to walk past a locked gate and “No Trespassing” signs and into secluded property in order to investigate reports that marijuana was being grown.
-Interpreting the open fields doctrine on multiple occasions, the Supreme Court has taken a broad view of when privately-owned property is exposed or open to the public and thus entitled to minimal Fourth Amendment privacy protections.
+Interpreting the open fields doctrine on multiple occasions, the Supreme Court has taken a broad view of when privately owned property is exposed or open to the public and thus entitled to minimal Fourth Amendment privacy protections.